-48. The Agency has continued to improve the efficiency of safeguards implementation while maintaining or strengthening its effectiveness.
-This improvement has been essential since the number of safeguards agreements and additional protocols in force5, the quantities of nuclear material and
+- 49. The Agency has continued to improve the efficiency of safeguards implementation while maintaining or strengthening its effectiveness.
+This improvement has been essential since the number of safeguards agreements and additional protocols in force5, the quantities of nuclear material and other items under safeguards and the number of facilities and LOFs under safeguards have all increased over recent years.

-23 The States with SQPs based on the original standard text are: Barbados, Belize, Bhutan, the Plurinational State of Bolivia, Brunei Darussalam, Dominica, Fiji, Grenada, Guyana, Haiti, Kiribati, Kyrgyzstan, Lao People's Democratic Republic, Maldives, Mongolia, Myanmar, Namibia, Nauru, Nepal, Oman, Saint Lucia, Saint Vincent and the Grenadines, Samoa, Saudi Arabia, Sierra Leone, Solomon Islands, Sudan, Suriname, Trinidad and Tobago, Tuvalu, Yemen and Zambia.
-In addition, there is an SQP based on the original standard text to the safeguards agreement reproduced in INFCIRC/229 between the Netherlands and the Agency pursuant to the NPT and Additional Protocol I to the Treaty of Tlatelolco.

-other items under safeguards and the number of facilities under safeguards have all increased in recent years.
 In contrast, the Agency's financial resources have not risen commensurately.
-It should be noted that while a number of facilities are being retired from service, this will not immediately reduce verification effort as safeguards continue to be applied to those facilities until their status is confirmed by the Agency as decommissioned for safeguards purposes.

-- 49. Some of the factors contributing to strengthening the effectiveness and improving the efficiency of safeguards are shown in Fact box 2. - 50.
+While a number of facilities are being retired from service, this will not immediately reduce verification effort as safeguards continue to be applied to those facilities until their status is confirmed by the Agency as 'decommissioned for safeguards purposes'. - 50.
+Some of the factors contributing to strengthening the effectiveness and improving the efficiency of safeguards are shown in Fact box 2.
 As a result of these improvements, safeguards have been implemented more effectively in the field and have been complemented by enhanced and improved activities at Headquarters. - 51.
-During 2019, the Agency developed a State-level safeguards approach (SLA) for one State with a comprehensive safeguards agreement.
-This brings the total number of States with a comprehensive safeguards agreement for which an SLA has been developed to 131.
-These 131 States hold 97% of all nuclear material (by significant quantity) under Agency safeguards in States with a comprehensive safeguards agreement.
-These 131 States comprise 67 States14 with a comprehensive safeguards agreement and an additional protocol in force for which the broader conclusion has been drawn (of which 17 are States with an SQP); 37 States24 with a comprehensive safeguards agreement and an additional protocol in force for which the broader conclusion was not drawn for 2019 (of which 25 are States with an SQP); and 27 States25 with a comprehensive safeguards agreement with an SQP in force but no additional protocol in force.
-Previously, an SLA was developed for one State26 with a voluntary offer agreement and an additional protocol in force. - 52.
-After completing the modernization of safeguards information technology under the MOSAIC project in 2018, the Agency focused on enhancing existing and developing new safeguards software capabilities in line with the departmental strategic priorities. - 53.
-Under the departmental quality management system (QMS), regular oversight of the key safeguards processes and their results is provided through different activities, including internal audits, process analysis and improvement activities, to ensure impartiality, effectiveness and efficiency of safeguards implementation. - 54.
-Internal evaluation of the effectiveness of safeguards implementation was performed through peer reviews of annual implementation plans and State evaluation reports.
-In 2019, 21 annual implementation plans were reviewed.
-In addition, the State evaluation of five States was peer reviewed by ad-hoc departmental teams.
-In the second part of the year, preparatory work commenced on expanding the scope of the reviews of annual implementation plans in 2020. - 55.
-Member State Support Programmes (MSSPs) and the Standing Advisory Group on Safeguards Implementation (SAGSI) continued to make substantial contributions to Agency safeguards through the provision of assistance and advice, respectively.
+In 2020, the Agency launched the IAEA Comprehensive Capacity-Building Initiative for SSACs and SRAs (COMPASS).
+Designed to further support States in building capacity towards safeguards implementation, COMPASS is structured as a collaborative endeavour aimed at strengthening the effectiveness of SSACs and enhancing the level of cooperation between SRAs and the Agency. - 52.
+During 2020, the Agency developed two State-level safeguards approaches (SLAs) for States with a comprehensive safeguards agreement and an additional protocol in force.
+This brings the total number of States with a comprehensive safeguards agreement in force for which an SLA has been developed to 133.
+These 133 States hold 97% of all nuclear material (by significant quantity) under Agency safeguards in States with a comprehensive safeguards agreement in force.
+These 133 States comprise 70 States24 with a comprehensive safeguards agreement and an additional protocol in force for which the broader conclusion has been drawn for 2020 (of which 17 are States with an SQP); 36 States25 with a comprehensive safeguards agreement and an additional protocol in force for which the broader conclusion was not drawn for 2020 (of which 25 are States with an SQP); and 27 States26 with a comprehensive safeguards agreement with an SQP in force but no additional protocol in force.
+In 2020, the Agency also developed an SLA for a State with a voluntary offer agreement and an additional protocol in force.
+There are now two States27 with a voluntary offer agreement and an additional protocol in force for which an SLA has been developed.

+24 Albania, Andorra, Armenia, Australia, Australia, Bangladesh, Belgium, Botswana, Bulgaria, Burkina Faso, Canada, Chile, Croatia, Cuba, the Czech Republic, Denmark, Ecuador, Estonia, Finland, Germany, Ghana, Greece, the Holy See, Hungary, Iceland, Indonesia, Ireland, Italy, Jamaica, Japan, Jordan, Kazakhstan, the Republic of Korea, Kuwait, Latvia, Libya, Liechtenstein, Lithuania, Luxembourg, Madagascar, Mali, Malta, Mauritius, Monaco, Montenegro, the Netherlands, New Zealand, Nigeria, North Macedonia, Norway, Palau, Peru, the Philippines, Poland, Portugal, Romania, Seychelles, Singapore, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, Tajikistan, Turkey, the United Republic of Tanzania, Uruguay, Uzbekistan and Viet Nam.

-24 Afghanistan, Antigua and Barbuda, Azerbaijan, Bosnia and Herzegovina, Burundi, Cambodia, Central African Republic, Chad, Congo, Côte d'Ivoire, Cyprus, Democratic Republic of the Congo, Eswatini, Ethiopia, Fiji, Gabon, Gambia, Georgia, Guatemala, Kyrgyzstan, Libya, Malawi, Marshall Islands, Mongolia, Mozambique, Namibia, Niger, Nigeria, Republic of Moldova, Rwanda, Saint Kitts and Nevis, Senegal, Thailand, Togo, Turkmenistan, Uganda and Vanuatu.
+25 Afghanistan, Antigua and Barbuda, Azerbaijan, Bosnia and Herzegovina, Burundi, Cambodia, the Central African Republic, Chad, Congo, Côte d'Ivoire, Cyprus, the Democratic Republic of the Congo, Eswatini, Ethiopia, Fiji, Gabon, The Gambia, Georgia, Guatemala, Kyrgyzstan, Malawi, the Marshall Islands, Mongolia, Mozambique, Namibia, the Niger, the Republic of Moldova, Rwanda, Saint Kitts and Nevis, Senegal, Thailand, Togo, Turkmenistan, Uganda, Ukraine and Vanuatu.